 How many extracurricular activities did you list on your application? *The multitude of extracurricular activities played a role in Emily’s high Cornell vet school acceptance rate*

 A lot.
-I’ve always been very active in extracurricular activates and I included most if not all of them in my application.
-Every activity I did shaped me in some way and I felt including them gave a well-rounded picture of myself.
+I’ve always been very active in extracurricular activities and I included most if not all of them in my application.
+Every activity I did shape me in some way and I felt including them gave a well-rounded picture of myself.

 How many people read your personal statement before getting into vet school?

 Four, my parents, younger brother, my boyfriend, and a family friend who is a high school English teacher.